Convergence of penalty Robin-Robin domain decomposition methods for unilateral multibody contact problems of elasticity: Parallel domain decomposition schemes

+Presented domain decomposition algorithms can be modified to solve more complicated contact problems.
+In work \cite {PII_47} we proposed a generalization of these algorithms to the solution of unilateral multibody contact problems of nonlinear elasticity, and in work \cite {PII_48} we generalized them to solve the problems of unilateral contact between elastic bodies with nonlinear Winkler covers.
+In works \cite {PII_47,PII_49} we obtained the similar penalty domain decomposition methods for ideal multibody contact problems and showed their connection with classical DDMs without penalty \cite {PII_13}.
+The primary feature of the algorithms presented in \cite {PII_47,PII_48} is that they deal with all of the nonlinearities of the problem (the nonlinearity of unilateral contact conditions, the nonlinearity of stress--strain relationship, the nonlinearity of Winkler covers) and the domain decomposition in one iterative loop.

-Finally, let us say that iterative methods (\ref {eq_PII_46}) and (\ref {eq_PII_71}) for the solution of nonlinear variational equations are rather general.
-From these methods, besides parallel Robin--Robin type domain decomposition schemes (\ref {eq_PII_85})~--~(\ref {eq_PII_86}) and (\ref {eq_PII_91})~--~(\ref {eq_PII_92}), we also can obtain other different particular iteratve methods for the solution of penalty variational equation of unilateral multibody contact problems, which do not lead to domain decomposition.
+Finally, let us say that the iterative methods (\ref {eq_PII_46}) and (\ref {eq_PII_71}) for the solution of nonlinear variational equations are rather general.
+From these methods, besides the parallel Robin--Robin type domain decomposition schemes (\ref {eq_PII_85})~--~(\ref {eq_PII_86}) and (\ref {eq_PII_91})~--~(\ref {eq_PII_92}), we can also obtain other different particular iterative methods for the solution of the penalty variational equation of multibody unilateral contact problems, which do not lead to the domain decomposition.